RachaneeSaeng/react-template/README.md

 `process.env.NODE_ENV = 'production';`

-Then run `webpack -p` in command prompt at the project folder.
+Then command prompt at the project folder

+1. Run command `webpack -p` to minify and bundle modules